 Plans and proposals can be created with TBD/UnaSource Only licenses then assigned to full license users in Unanet once the project is approved/won without having to recreate the plans.

 Projects can also be planned with resources that have not yet been hired or known in Unanet when a proposal is generated.

-Administrators will set up a TBD resource in Unanet by creating a resource and ONLY assigning the "" in the Roles tab of the person's record.
-If the Designate as TBD box is checked, the system will not allow the administrator to select any of the remaining roles.
-The system will automatically select the UnaSource User (Planning Only) Role.
-Note that the "Designate" box allows you to List and Report on all or none of these TBD users.
+Administrators will set up a TBD resource in Unanet by creating a resource and ONLY assigning the on the Roles tab of the person's record.
+If that check box is selected, the system will not allow the administrator to select any of the remaining roles.
+The system will automatically select the UnaSource User (Planning Only) role.
+Selecting the Designate... check box allows you to List and Report on all or none of these TBD users.

 Note that you may set up TBD users to represent labor categories.

 Navigate to People > List > +Person link > Roles tab.

 Here are the best practices for creating TBDs: